BorisRado/azure-functions-plugin/README.md

 3. Navigate to the folder containing all the configuration and code, which was build by the first plugin, `cd target/azure-config-folder/`;
 4. Update the `host.json` by changing the `defaultExecutablePath` to `%JAVA_HOME%/bin/java`;
 5. Zip all the contents of the folder, `zip -r app.zip .`;
-6. Push the zip to azure functions, `az functionapp deployment source config-zip -g <resource-group-name> -n <function-app-name> --src $(readlink -f app.zip)` - change the resource group name and function name with the values you set during step 2.
+6. Push the zip to Azure functions, `az functionapp deployment source config-zip -g <resource-group-name> -n <function-app-name> --src $(readlink -f app.zip)` - change the resource group name and function name with the values you set during step 2.

 ### Automatic deployment
 Steps 3-6 can be automated with the plugin, by just running the command: